 Hackers might target your website to commit:

-- Financial Fraud – We’ve all heard the stories of people checking their credit card account and seeing transactions they didn’t make.
+We’ve all heard the stories of people checking their credit card accounts and seeing transactions they didn’t make.
 These fraudulent transactions are often the consequence of hackers acquiring access to credit card details and other financial information.

 How To Secure Your Website From Hackers